Main Content

 College & Career Pathways 2024

-On Saturday, March 23, 2024, families are invited to join us in person at the UVM Davis Center or online via Zoom to take part in live workshops, discover free resources, and connect with local experts to help prepare for education or training after high school.
-Visit the College & Career Pathways page for more information.
+On Saturday, March 23, families were invited to join us in person at the UVM Davis Center or online via Zoom to take part in live workshops, discover free resources, and connect with local experts to help prepare for education or training after high school.

 Here are some links that your families may find helpful: